 See our Asset Building Grants page for more information.

 Based on NMF’s strategic plan, grants are determined by current priorities established by the NMF Board of Directors.
-The foundation uses “impact areas” as a way of achieving broad based results while utilizing all NMF programs.

 For questions about NMF grant guidelines and programs, please contact us.

-Nate Dorr, Program Officer for Grants
+Nate Dorr, Senior Program Officer